Sex | Orientation | Gender: A Transient Triangle

 Orientation has two endpoints, heterosexual and homosexual, and is on a gradient though weighted scale.
 Orientation is bimodal in distribution—typically, one is either heterosexual or homosexual; most are heterosexual—though a reasonably-sized minority of people fall somewhere in-between, on the bisexual spectrum.
 Extending our computer metaphor, we can think of orientation as firmware, as a largely fixed systemic property that is not physically marked.
 On rare occasion, sexual orientation may vary over the course of a lifetime, but even in such cases, it is highly doubtful that this variation is a consequence of one’s intrinsic make-up, but rather, is a consequence of extrinsic factors, in particular, the process of “coming out”, which is not a change in orientation, but rather, is a psychological acceptance of one’s in-born homosexual or bisexual nature.

 Gender, according to its recent usage, concerns whether a person feels like a man or a woman, or boy or girl, “on the inside”, and is heavily bimodal in its distribution, far more so than orientation.
 We might think of gender as software.
 Unlike sex and orientation, there are, as of this writing, no empirically verifiable (physical, behavioral) markers of gender.
 Rather, one's gender is based on self-report, and is often (though by no means exclusively) outwardly suggested by superficial trappings, for example, culturally-normative male or female clothing and body decorations, physical changes brought on by hormone treatments, and sometimes elective plastic surgery.
 Such socially-directed markers may serve to encode and signal aspects of the inner identity of individuals, that is, whether they feel they are men or women (or boys or girls) “on the inside”.
-For these people, the more-accurate term “transgender” has come to largely replace the scientifically inaccurate term “trans-sexual” (since one's sex cannot be changed), though some still prefer the latter.
+For these people, the more-accurate term “transgender” has come to largely replace the scientifically inaccurate term “trans-sexual” (since one cannot change his or her sex), though some still prefer the latter.
 Some individuals report that their gender is changeable—for some, binarily; for others, gradiently.

 These three variables—sex, orientation, gender—are differently correlated.
 Sex and gender are extremely highly correlated: almost all males are men, and almost all females are women, though a very small minority of males may be women, and a very small minority of females may be men.
 A still smaller number identify along the gradient.
 Sex and orientation are quite highly correlated: most males and most females are heterosexual, though a sizable minority of males and females are homosexual, or bisexual.
 Orientation and gender are poorly correlated: homosexuals and heterosexuals identify as the “other” gender (or a gradient thereof) at more or less comparable levels (that is, extremely rarely), though transgenders may be slightly more likely to be homosexual, or expand their orientation as a consequence of hormone treatments.